emoralesv/GripperC/README.md

 ## Citation

-If you use GripperC in your research, please cite:
+If you use GripperC in your research, please cite: (Don´t forget to update)

-E. Morales‑Vargas, "Computer Vision Approach for Performance Tracking of Robotic Compliant Systems", submitted to *Engineering Reports*, Manuscript ID: ENG‑2025‑07‑1112.
+E. Morales‑Vargas, R.Q.
+Fuentes‑Aguilar, G. Hernández‑Melgarejo and Enrique Cuan‑Urquizo; "Computer Vision Approach for Performance Tracking of Robotic Compliant Systems", submitted to *Engineering Reports*.

 ## Contributing